-- (1) In order to make better use of their economic potential, and to foster the expansion of their commercial exchanges, the participating States will make further efforts to promote favourable conditions for trade and industrial co-operation, taking into account all the relevant provisions of the Final Act and the Madrid Concluding Document. - The participating States recognize the importance of favourable business conditions for the development of trade between them.
-They will facilitate direct contacts between business people, potential buyers and end-users, including on-site contacts relevant to the business intended or being transacted.
-They will take measures to improve working conditions for business people, regarding, among other things, accreditation, accommodation, communications, and recruitment and management of personnel.
-They will also take measures to avoid unjustifiable delays in visa procedures and customs clearance.
-Further, they recognize the opportunities offered by trade fairs and exhibitions for developing commercial contacts and achieving concrete business results. - (3) The participating States will continue their efforts further to reduce or progressively eliminate obstacles of all kinds to trade, thus contributing to the expansion and diversification of their commercial relations.
-They express their support for the work done in this field in appropriate international fora. - (4) The participating States will encourage forms of trade compatible with the efficient conduct of international business relations and will also encourage business partners to decide independently upon their trading patterns.
-As to compensation transactions in all their forms, they recommend that proposals of this kind be addressed at the beginning of negotiations and, when agreed upon, dealt with in a flexible way, especially regarding the choice of products.
+- 1. In order to make better use of their economic potential, and to foster the expansion of their commercial exchanges, the participating States will make further efforts to promote favourable conditions for trade and industrial co-operation, taking into account all the relevant provisions of the Final Act and the Madrid Concluding Document. - 2.
+The participating States recognize the importance of favourable business conditions for the development of trade between them.
+They will facilitate direct contacts between businesspeople, potential buyers and end-users, including on-site contacts relevant to the business intended or being transacted.
+They will take measures to improve working conditions for businesspeople regarding, inter alia, accreditation, accommodation, communications, recruitment and management of personnel, and to avoid unjustifiable delays in visa procedures and customs clearance.
+Further, they recognize the opportunities offered by trade fairs and exhibitions for developing commercial contacts and achieving concrete business results. - 3.
+The participating States will continue their efforts further to reduce or progressively eliminate obstacles of all kinds to trade, thus contributing to the expansion and diversification of their commercial relations.
+They express their support for the work done in this field in appropriate international fora. - 4.
+The participating States will encourage forms of trade compatible with the efficient conduct of international business relations and will also encourage business partners to decide independently upon their trading patterns.
+As to compensation transactions in all their forms, they recommend that such proposals be addressed at the beginning of negotiations and, when agreed upon, dealt with in a flexible way, especially regarding the choice of products.
 In this connection, the special concerns of small and medium-sized enterprises should be taken into account.
-The participating States recognize the valuable role of the ECE in dealing with questions related to compensation transactions. - (5) The participating States recognize that, within their respective economies, increased autonomy for enterprises can help achieve a better response to market needs and thus contribute to the development of trade and co-operation among them.
+The participating States recognize the valuable role of the ECE in dealing with questions related to compensation transactions. - 5.
+The participating States recognize that, within their respective economies, increased autonomy for enterprises can help achieve a better response to market needs and thus contribute to the development of trade and co-operation among them.